Pick / avoid summary (fast)

 What’s the real trade-off between Salesforce Sales Cloud and HubSpot CRM?

-Salesforce is the enterprise CRM platform; HubSpot is the unified GTM suite optimized for adoption and lifecycle workflows.
+Salesforce is the enterprise CRM platform optimized for maximum customization and governance at scale; HubSpot is the unified GTM suite optimized for fast adoption, lifecycle reporting, and marketing-to-sales cohesion.

 What’s the most common mistake buyers make in this comparison?